hollyberry78/Hello-World/README.md

 ## EXPERIENCE

+### Electrical Estimator, Durana Hybrid; Hamilton, Ohio; Jun 2020 - Aug 2020
+* Perform electrical take-off to assist in the bid process of commercial construction projects

-### Workflow Specialist - Medical Regulatory, TCS; Eastgate, Ohio; Jul 2019 - present
+### Workflow Specialist - Medical Regulatory, TCS; Eastgate, Ohio; Jul 2019 - Jul 2020
 * Follow medical regulatory guidelines and SOPs for submissions to the FDA
 * Document each stage of workflow per regulatory requirements